mjhewett/Max-Portfolio/Readme.md

 ## Max's Portfolio

 > This is a showcase of what I have learned over the past 3 months.
-> Live page coming soon.
+> Visit my portfolio here: http://development.maxportfolio.divshot.io/#

 ## Usage